 The core premise of this project is to give transit priority, but it offers as priority to riders outside of the bus, many of whom will be connecting to their new BRT stop either on foot or via micro-mobility.
 10 intersections (Sherman, Pearl, Lafayette, Franklin, Columbine, Cherry, Hudson, Oneida, Syracuse, and Uinta) will see improved crossings for cyclists.
 Improved can look anything from new signage, conflict striping across Colfax, or additional protection during the last 150’ to the intersection.
 An additional 10 intersections (Ogden, Vine, Steele, Garfield, Bellaire, Fairfax, Kearney/Krameria, Quince, Tamarac, and Willow) will be transformed with protected infrastructure, diverters, and bike/ped-only phases.
 Some of these will quickly become integral to the everyday cyclists across Denver, and it’s amazing that it took a bus project to bring those to fruition.
 In particular, at four spots along the corridor, we will soon see two-way protected bike lanes on Colfax Avenue.
 It’s not often that a multi-million dollar project comes along, so when it does, the City seems to ask, why not leverage it to transform the corridor?

 Consider the intersection(s) of Ogden Street and Colfax Avenue, for example.
 The street grid in Capital Hill and Uptown does not line up perfectly.
 South of Colfax, Ogden is a quiet two-way street that parallels Corona; north of Colfax, Ogden serves as a southbound one-way street with a bus route, while Corona disappears from the grid.
 Not only does this misalignment in the street grid confuse people, it forces uncomfortable interactions between drivers, cyclists, pedestrians, and transit vehicles.
-Cyclists currently enjoy a high-comfort 16th Avenue bikeway, but might naturally need to go south one block, either to patronize the businesses on Colfax or to cross into Capital Hill.
-In order to continue using Ogden Street, a quieter route through Capital Hill, cyclists and drivers must both turn right onto Colfax, then immediately turn left, crossing two lanes of eastbound traffic.
+Cyclists currently enjoy a high-comfort 16th Avenue bikeway, but might naturally need to go south one block, either to patronize the businesses on Colfax or to cross into Capitol Hill.
+In order to continue using Ogden Street, a quieter route through Capitol Hill, cyclists and drivers must both turn right onto Colfax, then immediately turn left, crossing two lanes of eastbound traffic.
 Cyclists looking to avoid the maneuver get up on the sidewalk, but this isn’t technically allowed, nor is there enough space on the one corner of sidewalk for the crossing demand from pedestrians and cyclists.
 Yet turns must continue to be allowed at this intersection, as it is not a through street, and RTD’s southbound 12 bus must swing left onto eastbound Colfax, then right onto southbound Corona Street.
 It’s a mess!

 This project tackles the issue head on.
 The project introduces a concrete barrier between east- and west-bound bus lanes, ending the ability of westbound drivers to turn left from Colfax onto southbound Ogden Street.
 Cyclists, on the other hand, will see a new two-way protected bike lane from 16th Avenue down to Colfax, then are brought up to an expanded sidewalk where they can wait to cross Colfax at the light.
 Crossing Colfax, cyclists will use an extended sidewalk for a hundred-foot-long, two-way protected bike lane, bringing them to Ogden Street south of Colfax.
 Left turns onto eastbound Colfax will still be permitted, allowing the 12 to continue delivering service, and a reduced number of general purpose lanes makes pedestrian crossing at Ogden more attractive.
 And there are a LOT of pedestrians that might want to cross at Ogden Street, as it is right next to an excellent concert venue.
 So why not expand the width of the sidewalk, add two new pedestrian lights to the sidewalk, and remove parking meters while we’re at it.
 For all modes, this is an excellent, completely unexpected improvement!
 And there are dozens more totally transformative changes at prominent intersections along this corridor.